Queen Dagmar in Ribe. A Medieval Queen of Denmark

 In 1241 the Jutlantic Law was established by Valdemar II the Victorious in Viborg, Jutland.
 In his foreword to the law the king said these wise words: “With law shall land be built, but would everyone be content with his own belongings, no law would be necessary at all.”
 This law was from the beginning meant for Jutland, but was later the basis of the formation of the Danish State and the Danish Law.

 The king died shortly after the Jutlantic Law had been issued and he was buried in Ringsted like both his wives, Dagmar and Berengária.

-The uppermost triangular relief on the old main entrance (Kathoveddøren) to Ribe Cathedral is most likely from the time of Valdemar the Victorious.
+The uppermost triangular relief on the old main entrance (Kathoveddøren) to Ribe Cathedral is most likely from the time of Valdemar the Victorious (see photo on the bottom of this page).
 It is assumed that it depicts King Valdemar passing a cross to the Virgin Mary.
 Next to the King is Queen Bengerd, whom he married against the last will of Dagmar, and under the King’s head is a picture of Queen Dagmar’s head.

 The Queen Dagmar Cross